Hardangerbunad: Female bunads

 The bunads for women have black skirt, and are found in party variants with red or green bodice and white apron, or black bodice and black apron.
 Over large parts of the bunad, including the belt and apron, there is embroidery in the local style.
 The embroidery technique is known in Norway as Hardangersøm.
 The bunads are made of different fabrics.
 The colored aprons are, for example, in cotton, wool, linen or silk, with patterns depending on local tradition.
 The headgear has traditionally varied according to marital status.

 For the wedding party, the bride traditionally has a bridal crown in addition to the bunad.
 However, this is something not everyone can afford, so the bridal crown also showed economic status and prosperity.

 Male bunads

 The male bunads are, to a lesser extent than the women's bunads, part of an unbroken costume tradition, and are thus based on the clothing style in the mid-1800s.
-The bunaden has either black breeches or long pants, black jacket, and red, green, blue or black vest.
+The bunad has either black breeches or long pants, black jacket, and red, green, blue or black vest.
 As for the female bunad, there are embroideries in the traditional, local style.